EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

-  5) Run the deterministic_analysis Jupyter notebooks with all trained networks, here you need again the test data sets 5.1) For the VED-varying ensemble please use VED_1 and the alpha_1.npy array that can be found in folder ('latent_perturbation_tuning')
+  5) Run the deterministic_analysis Jupyter notebooks with all trained networks, here you need again the test data sets 5.1) For the VED-varying ensemble please use VED_1 and the alpha_1.npy array that can be found in folder `latent_perturbation_tuning`

   6) Run the uncertainty_quantification Jupyter notebooks (again use VED_1 and alpha_1 forr VED_varying)
   7) Run the CRPS_analysis notebooks